yuyang339/cs140e-21spr/projects/README.md

 ### Stupid domain tricks

-As discusse lab, you can use ARM domains to very quickly switch the permissions for a set of pages.
+As discussed in lab, you can use ARM domains to very quickly switch the permissions for a set of pages.
 It'd be interesting to use this ability for various things.
 One possibility: use it to make embedded development less dangerous.